anderegg.ca

 There are two big reasons I saw for the most recent X exodus.
 The first is that there’s a change to the way blocking works.
 Now users you have blocked on X will be able to see your posts, just not interact with them.
 The second is that X updated its terms of service to make it clearer that they would train their AI models with user data, and also allow third parties to use data for AI training.

 Paul Frazee, a developer at Bluesky, posted a thread yesterday which gives a high-level overview of the AT Protocol (atproto).
-The post I linked to is mentions RSS, but the whole thread is great.
+The whole thread is great.
 The gist is: lots of servers (PDSs) having their content slurped up by other servers (Relays), and aggregated out to readers (AppViews).
 That last sentence is a massive simplification.
 There is a lot of complexity under the hood, but users don’t have to interact with it.
 Here’s an official docs page with another high-level overview and a nice diagram.
 I point to Paul’s thread because his RSS analogy is apt.
 It’s also one of the main reasons I don’t prefer the tradeoffs made by atproto.

 A Personal Data Server (PDS) is like a Git repository where one or more users might house their Bluesky content.
 It’s something that people can self-host today.
 Though most users have their content on a PDS hosted by Bluesky, the idea is that you can move your PDS to another host if you’d like.
 But PDSs are just stores for user data.
 They don’t communicate directly with other parts of the Bluesky system.
 Instead, the Relay is responsible for crawling all PDSs and making their data available to App Views.
 Because of this, all data 1 on PDSs needs to be public.
 This means that anyone you’ve blocked on Bluesky can still read all of your posts.
 This is part of the atproto design.